grange85/ahfow-www/_posts/2023-11-09-my-record-collection-085-galaxie-500-snowstorm-pictures-7.md

 Temperature's Rising: Galaxie 500, an oral and visual history (Yeti, 2012) {: .blockquote-footer .text-end}

-I think that is one of my favourite quotes in the book `"Look at them!
+I think that is one of my favourite quotes in the book ...

+> "Look at them!
 You look like Ten Years After!"
 And Galaxie stared back blankly.
+"Ten Years After!"
+Kramer said again.
+I looked from face to face.
+"Ten Years After?
+Woodstock?"

-"Ten Years After!"` - also I think [that photoshoot](https://www.instagram.com/p/CZSJzHFFMkQ/) is my favourite of Galaxie 500!
+... also I think [that photoshoot](https://www.instagram.com/p/CZSJzHFFMkQ/) is my favourite of Galaxie 500!
 That and the [Unisphere one](https://www.instagram.com/p/CeECYKFOrfW/?img_index=1).

 A few years back Naomi sent me one of the T-shirts Macioce mentioned and said "you should just have fun with it and wear it even if it self-destructs" but I [put it on once for a photo](https://www.flickr.com/photos/grange85/53137337736/in/album-72157619400404262/) and then filed it - I've been saving it for a special occasion - I'm not convinced any occasion will be special enough though!